Chart Color Schemes

 Milperra is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Milperra's dwelling structure, as per the latest Census, consisted of 94.5% houses and 5.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Sydney metro's 61.5% houses and 38.4% other dwellings.
-Home ownership in Milperra stood at 42.5%, with the remaining dwellings either mortgaged (46.5%) or rented (11.0%).
-The median monthly mortgage repayment was $2,600, higher than Sydney metro's average of $2,240.
-Median weekly rent in Milperra was recorded at $538, compared to Sydney metro's $425.
-Nationally, Milperra's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Milperra's dwelling structures, as per the latest Census, consisted of 94.5% houses and 5.5% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+This compares to Sydney metropolitan areas which had 61.5% houses and 38.4% other dwellings.
+Home ownership in Milperra stood at 42.5%, with the remaining dwellings being mortgaged (46.5%) or rented (11.0%).
+The median monthly mortgage repayment in Milperra was $2,600, higher than the Sydney metro average of $2,240.
+The median weekly rent figure for Milperra was recorded at $538, compared to Sydney's $425.
+Nationally, Milperra's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing